The leading cause of vomiting, diarrhea, and foodborne illness in the U.S. – norovirus – is picking up steam during the winter months.

 How does norovirus spread?

-It sounds gross, but norovirus mainly spreads when vomit or particles of feces from an infected person get swallowed by an uninfected person.
-This can happen in several ways.
+Norovirus mainly spreads when someone swallows vomit or particles of feces from an infected person.
+This can happen in several ways:

-- Physical contact: Shaking hands or caring for a member of your household who is sick can also spread the virus.
+- Touching infected people: Shaking hands or caring for someone who is sick can spread the virus.

-According to CDPH, a person is most contagious as soon as they start feeling sick until a few days after symptoms stop.
+According to CDPH, a person is most contagious from when they start feeling sick until a few days after symptoms stop.
 However, they may still be contagious for two weeks or longer after feeling better.

 Can you get norovirus by breathing it in?